Photo of Joe T. Sylve

-Data in APFS that is too large to store within records are stored elsewhere on disk and referenced by data streams (dstreams).
+Data in APFS that is too large to store within records is stored elsewhere on disk and referenced by data streams (dstreams).
 Similar to non-resident attributes in NTFS, APFS data streams manage a set of extents that reference the number and order of blocks on the disk which contain external data.
 In this post, we will discuss how data streams are used in APFS to manage one or more forks of data in inodes as well as their record structures in the File System Tree.

 Inode Default Data Streams